wingersonMJ/MRSpect_analysis/README.md

 # Overview

 ## Background:
-Engagement in aerobic exercise is the current standard of care treatment for concussion; patients who exercise at higher volumes post-injury have symptoms resolve quicker.
+Engagement in aerobic exercise is the current standard of care treatment for concussion - patients who exercise at higher volumes post-injury have symptoms resolve quicker.
 However, unknown are the underlying pathophysiological mechanisms which are altered during post-concussion exercise that subsequently contribute to symptom resolution.

 **Magnetic resonance spectroscopy (MRS)** is a neuroimaging approach that measures concentrations of various neurometabolites (chemicals) in the brain.
 For example, Myo-Inositol is often used as a marker of glial cell activity, increasing in concentrations when oxidative stress is present or neurons are damaged.
 Choline is essential for cell membrane support and is a precursor for neurotransmitter synthesis.
 Glutamate-Glutamine are excitatory neurotransmitters involved in executive functioning tasks and also serves as an important energy source for neurons when recovering from injury.
 And Glutathione is an anti-oxidant that responds to oxidative stress in damaged cells.
 In measuring these neurometabolites, researchers can gain insight into the chemical changes occurring post-injury and can more objectively quantify physiological responses to rehabilitation.